Crossing Boundaries Concert Series Vol. 8: MOLDING

 Organized by: CRS (Center for Remembering & Sharing)

 CRS (Center for Remembering & Sharing) presents CROSSING BOUNDARIES Concert Series Vol. 8: MOLDING, curated by gamin.
-MOLDING is an object movement puppetry piece that showcases and explores the emotional journey of a character in a liminal space.
+Conceived and performed by Leah Ogawa, MOLDING is an object movement puppetry piece about shedding one’s skin and confronting one’s memories.
+The character illustrates the liminal space she embodies by using her own physical body and her molded body parts to explore the feeling of in-between-ness and the process of accepting herself.
 It is her journey to face society’s expectations and to recognize and assimilate her true identity.

 music: John Chao (Taiwan)